Abatement of Chapter 42 First Tier Taxes due to Reasonable Cause

 Provisions for abatement of tax or waiver of a requirement are "safety valves".
 They ameliorate problems that mechanical application of the laws can cause.
 Major provisions that apply to exempt organizations include IRC Section 4962, IRC Section 4961, Reg.
 Section 301.7611-1 A-14, and Reg.
 Section 1.9100-1.

-Abatement of excise taxes sets forth the guidelines for abatement of taxes and the procedures to be followed.
+Audit Technique Guide sets forth the guidelines for abatement of taxes and the procedures to be followed.

 Section 4962 does not define “reasonable cause.”
 There are guides, however, in the regulations and in many court cases that have considered whether particular circumstances amounted to reasonable cause.